seanoneill505/NMforestwatch/README.md

 * Image collection exported as GeoTiff's

-# Once Images are exported, Javascript based Workflow to host site
+## Once Images are exported, Javascript based Workflow to host site
 * Images collected into Spatiallite Database repositories
 * Database imported into GeoServer
 * GeoServer Hosts Web Coverage Service (WCS) for images to be served to web
 * Javascript imports images to HTML webpage hosted by GitHub
 * User selects pre-processed datasets to see NDVI time series

-## Python API workflow for Google Earth Engine
+# Python API workflow for Google Earth Engine
+## Docker Implementation
 * Creation of a containerized python environment to ease moving the application from host to host/ improved collaboration outcomes
+## Python API Workflow
 * Python script to automate workflow
 * Image Collection retrieval
 * Date Range definition